 One could argue about modules in a later job, consuming the output of this one.
 In a world where issue #11118 was implemented the same argument would hold.
 In the current state, I'd argue that all modules downstream of the filter will have their products missing from the file anyway for this event, so what harm is it if the filter's products are missing too?
 Imagine we'd split the filter into two, the pure-filtering part, and a subsequent EDProducer.
 In that case we'd have exactly the requested behaviour already.

-#1 Updated by Kyle Knoepfel almost 4 years ago
+#1 Updated by Kyle Knoepfel about 4 years ago

 - Tracker changed from Bug to Feature

 The feature is behaving according to issue #7852.
 How any paths that contain the specific filter respond is determined by how each of them is set to respond to the filter.
 Different paths can be set differently.
 For example, one path can select events that pass the filter; another can select events that fail same filter.

 We will raise this for discussion on the mailing list.

 #2 Updated by Christopher Backhouse about 4 years ago